 The Future of Marketing

-Marketing is an exceptionally fast changing field.
-Many traditional concepts that underpin marketing and advertising remain constant, while new technology is rapidly changing the landscape through digital marketing.
-Many companies are now working with new technologies, like augmented and virtual reality, to discover new and innovative ways of communicating with consumers.
-Others are investigating ways to further optimize big data analytics, which is commonly used to understand consumer behaviors and market trends on exponential scales.
+Many companies are now working with new technologies, such as augmented and virtual reality, to discover innovative ways to communicate with consumers.
+Others are investigating ways to optimize data analytics, which helps with understanding consumer behaviors and market trends.

-If you’re interested in the array of possibilities that a marketing degree opens up, find out how Maryville University’s online Bachelor’s in Marketing program can help prepare you for the exciting opportunities in the field.
+What can a marketing degree do for your career?
+Explore how Maryville University’s online bachelor’s in marketing program can help prepare you for exciting opportunities in the field.